sublimetext-io/docs.sublimetext.io/docs/reference/pc_renaming.md

 Follow any guidelines there and make sure the tests pass!

-Note that this is a community project and people review PR's in their spare time: it might take a while.
+Note that this is a community project and people review PRs in their spare time; it might take a while.

 [pcc]: https://github.com/wbond/package_control_channel